-FACTS ABOUT WYC-STYLE ASHTANGA SESSIONS:
+FACTS ABOUT WYC-SYY SESSIONS:

-WYC ASHTANGA GUIDELINES:
+WYC SYY GUIDELINES:

-Learn Ashtanga’s set sequences (what’s called “The Primary Series) over time.
+Learn SYY’s set sequences (what’s called “The Primary Series) over time.
 Let the learning happen gradually.
 You can come on Sundays to do the practice in the “led” way, but it’s okay to only come during the week and not know the sequence for a long time.
 Don’t worry about it.
 After you learn the poses from the instructor first, you can use the pose-sequence sheet supplied in this folder.
 Eventually, you won’t need the sheet.
 It makes a significant difference to be able to do the sequence in a flowing, natural way without hesitation or thought.
 Once that’s possible, you won’t be thinking about it.
 You’ll just be having energetic fun.

-Let the instructor help you progress according to your physical, mental, emotional, intellectual, soulful, and spiritual ability.
+The instructor may be able to help you progress according to your physical, mental, emotional, intellectual, soulful, and spiritual ability.
 It all counts.
-Ashtanga affects all those things, and it can be de-stabilizing on any of those levels.
+SYY affects all those things, and it can be de-stabilizing on any of those levels.
 Yogically speaking, that’s a good thing, but it’s important to communicate with your teacher.
 It will help him or her determine how to help you practice.
 And remember that the advanced poses are not just physically challenging.
 They happen on all levels, and patience is a key.
 There’s never anything wrong with going slow and steady, and in any case, you will be discouraged from aggressive practice.
 You will be encouraged to have fun and feel energetic pleasure.
-Ashtanga is meant to sensitize you in relation to a full and whole experience of your life-force.
-Everything we do in Ashtanga should relate to that idea.
+SYY is meant to sensitize you in relation to a full and whole experience of your life-force.
+Everything we do in SYY should relate to that idea.

 The teacher will be adjusting your breathing and poses accordingly.
 He or she will help you increase your energetic sensitivity through a combination of life-force techniques (collectively referred to as pranayama).
-The specific breathing technique we do with Ashstanga is called Ujjayi.
+The specific breathing technique we do with SYY is called Ujjayi.
 It’s a respiratory throat engagement that allows the practitioner to draw in and extend out an “ebb of the ocean” sounding breath.
 Along with Ujjayi breathing, the life-force techniques include energy binding holds (called bandhas), and eye gazes (called drishtis).

 Take a long final resting pose (Savasana) so the energetic effects of practice can settle deeply.

 Come regularly.
-It’s okay to practice Ashtanga as little as once a week, but it works better to come more often.
+It’s okay to practice SYY as little as once a week, but it works way better to come more often.
 That may seem challenging, but you’ll be amazed how quickly things change.
 Again, just have fun and see if it makes sense eventually for you to come to class at least three times a week.
 And a short practice is better than none.
 Come, have fun, and when things get heavy—as they will at some point—let the instructor know.
 It’s all part of our common journey together.
 Again, the higher practices of yoga are done in relation to transpersonal unifications.

-MORE ON “TEACHER-LEVEL” ASHTANGA:
+MORE ON “TEACHER-LEVEL” SYY: